Fund Rules

 How much funding can I ask for?

-Project Participants may only request funding in ada.
+Project Participants may only request funding in the currency listed in the applicable category brief.

 There is a minimum and a maximum amount of funding that can be requested in a single Catalyst proposal.
 These are outlined below for each category: